Ibogaine: Can it Cure My Addiction?

 - Rise in blood pressure.

 While ibogaine can be a very rapid and successful form of treatment for some people who are dealing with addiction, you must consider all factors seriously before deciding on ibogaine as a treatment for your substance addiction.
-It’s important to weigh the pros and cons of seeking this form of treatment versus other, more widely accepted and more accessible, forms of treatment.
+It’s important to weigh the pros and cons of seeking this form of treatment versus other, more widely accepted and more accessible forms.
 Having realistic expectations of treatment outcomes is important.